artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 Cloud-based SaaS load testing solutions typically offer one to six months of data retention.
 Early on, it was decided that Artemis would not impose any data retention restrictions to allow for better historical data analysis.

-Storing data long-term allows the user to answer several important questions when an anomaly arises: has this issue happened before?
+Storing data long-term allows the user to answer several important questions when an anomaly arises: Has this issue happened before?
 And if it has, when did it first start and why?
 Being able to search over months or years of historical data can be a huge advantage and may allow the user to more easily answer these questions.
 Additionally, the knowledge gained from historical data can provide the user with greater confidence in their system.

 #### 6.4.2 Time-series databases

 k6, the load testing tool at the center of Artemis, outputs test results as time-series data. **Time-series data** is a sequence of data points collected over time intervals, giving the user the ability to track changes over time.
 Time-series data can track changes over milliseconds, days, or even years.
 This type of data accumulates very quickly and normal databases are not designed to handle the large amounts of necessary writes.

 k6 also recognizes how large amounts of data introduce an additional challenge: "...a large load test will likely produce a massive amount of data points.
-On the storage side, the database will likely become another bottleneck…In this case, [a] team must choose a high-performing database, optimizing for this use case, and typically aggregating the data before storing it." [cite 2]
+On the storage side, the database will likely become another bottleneck…In this case, [a] team must choose a high-performing database, optimizing for this use case, and typically aggregating the data before storing it."³

 The two main benefits that time-series databases provide over traditional databases are usability and scale.
 Usability refers to any features, like continuous queries, that enable the user to more easily perform data analysis.
-Time-series databases are able to offer greater scalability since they treat time as a first-class citizen.
+Time-series databases can offer greater scalability since they treat time as a first-class citizen.
 Treating time as a first-class citizen introduces efficiencies such as higher data ingest rates and faster queries at scale.

 #### 6.4.3 Prometheus as a data storage solution

 First, Prometheus was considered as a potential data storage solution.
-Prometheus is an open source, metrics-based monitoring system and time-series database.
-The user is able to query data from Prometheus using its own custom, independent query language, PromQL.
+Prometheus is an open-source, metrics-based monitoring system and time-series database.
+The user can query data from Prometheus using its custom, independent query language, PromQL.
 PromQL has no overlap with other query languages used in time-series databases, hence the user would need to learn a new SQL-like syntax to utilize this solution.

 k6 supports sending test result metrics to a Prometheus remote write endpoint through the use of an extension.
 To maintain Artemis’ serverless nature, the AWS Managed Prometheus service (AMP) would need to be used.
-AMP is a serverless solution where cost is based on the metrics ingested, stored or queried.
+AMP is a serverless solution where cost is based on the metrics ingested, stored, or queried.
 Otherwise, using Prometheus on AWS would require the user to manage an EC2 instance and thus not qualify as serverless.

 The envisioned infrastructure would have a load testing container, running k6, streaming the test result data directly to the AMP remote write endpoint.
 Data aggregation was not considered at this point.
 This remote write endpoint would be provided by AMP immediately after creating a Prometheus instance.
 An issue with this approach is that AMP, as well as other AWS services, requires requests sent over HTTP to provide AWS authentication information through the SigV4, or Signature Version 4, signing process.
 Since k6 lacks the ability to do this, ways in which requests could be signed before they were sent to AMP were evaluated.

-A potential solution involved running a sidecar container which would run AWS SigV4 Proxy.
-AWS SigV4 Proxy is an open source project that looks for AWS SDK credentials in three different areas: environment variables, shared credentials file, or the IAM role for the ECS task role.
+A potential solution involved running a sidecar container that would run AWS SigV4 Proxy.
+AWS SigV4 Proxy is an open-source project that looks for AWS SDK credentials in three different areas: environment variables, shared credentials file, or the IAM role for the ECS task role.
 Requests would be routed from k6 to the proxy, the proxy would sign these requests using the credentials found, and then the requests would be forwarded to AWS AMP.
-While this solution would allow AMP to accept the test results produced by k6, it would effectively double the amount of containers deployed per test.
+While this solution would allow AMP to accept the test results produced by k6, it would effectively double the number of containers deployed per test.
 Doubling the containers would duplicate the cost per test as well as introduce more points of failure.

 #### 6.4.4 Timestream

 The next data storage solution that was examined was AWS Timestream. **AWS Timestream** is a scalable, serverless time-series database.
 Like AWS Managed Prometheus, Timestream's pricing is based on writes, queries, and storage.
 For Artemis’ use case, there were two qualities of Timestream that made it a better solution as the data storage component when compared to Prometheus: the query language used and the way data is stored.

 Timestream uses SQL as its query language.
 Given the overall goal of making Artemis easy to use, enabling the user to query data in a widely used language like SQL was determined to be a better option than using a PromQL-based solution.
 Timestream stores data in both memory and magnetic stores.
 The in-memory store is used for recent data while the magnetic store is used for historical data.
-Timestream has the ability to automatically move data from the memory store to the magnetic store as it reaches a certain age.
-The magnetic store is a more cost-effective way of storing data; this is ideal for Artemis’ users since they might choose to retain their load test results over long periods of time.
+Timestream can automatically move data from the memory store to the magnetic store as it reaches a certain age.
+The magnetic store is a more cost-effective way of storing data; this is ideal for Artemis users since they might choose to retain their load test results over long periods.

-This, combined with the fact that it integrates well with k6, Telegraf and Artemis’ overall architecture implementation, made Timestream the right choice for Artemis’ data storage component.
+This, combined with the fact that it integrates well with k6, Telegraf, and Artemis’ overall architecture implementation, made Timestream the right choice for Artemis’ data storage component.

 {{< figure src="../assets/44_telegraf_timestream.gif" caption="Figure 6.13 Aggregated time-series data is inserted to Timestream database" >}}